Baked BBQ Tofu

-This baked BBQ tofu can make anyone fall in love with tofu!
-Crispy on the outside, chewy, spicy, it’s the ideal add-in to salads, sandwiches and meal prep boxes.
-Gluten-free, oil-free, super easy.
+This baked BBQ tofu with a smoky, rich saucecan make anyone fall in love with tofu!
+Crispy on the outside, chewy, and flavorful, it’s the ideal add-in to salads, sandwiches and meal prep boxes.
+Also super easy to make, even as a complete beginner!

 How’s everyone doing?!
 I’m happy that it finally stays sunny for longer than around two hours here in the UK.
 It never feels like spring until the end of April, but when it does – that’s the moment everyone loves.

 I’ve been cooking up a storm and finding new ways to cook familiar ingredients.
 Or even perfecting old techniques.
 Cooking is a constant learning experience, even if you do it every day for hours, and that’s what I love about it.
 No learning = stagnation and boredom in any area of life.

 Baked BBQ tofu